bhupendra592/cross-compilation/README.md

 ## License

-This repository is licensed under the [License Name].
-See the [LICENSE](link-to-license-file) file for details.
+This repository is licensed under the [MIT License].
+See the [LICENSE](LICENSE.md) file for details.

 ## Contact